Optimal Diagonal Preconditioning Beyond Worst-Case Conditioning: Theory and Practice of Omega Scaling

 \subsection{PCG Comparison for Solving Linear Systems}

-In this subsection, we compare solving the linear system $Ax=b$ using PCG with the preconditioner found by \Cref{alg:GDeplustVv}, with solving the system using the preconditioner found by \cite{doi:10.1287/opre.2022.0592}.
-We also compare solving the linear system using PCG with no preconditioner with solving it using PCG with the preconditioner found by \Cref{alg:GDeplustVv}.
-The results are presented in \Cref{table:PCG1,table:PCG2} on \Cpageref{table:PCG1,table:PCG2} in \Cref{PCG Appendix}.
-All matrices $A$ considered in both tables are randomly generated, using {\sc matlab}'s sprandsym function, with varying dimensions, densities, and $\kappa$ values.
+In this subsection, we assume $M\succ 0$ and compare the performance of PCG for solving $Mx=b$ using the preconditioner from \Cref{alg:GDeplustVv} with the one obtained by \cite{doi:10.1287/opre.2022.0592}.
+PCG is run with a tolerance of $1e-4$ and a maximum iteration count of $5e6$.
+The results are presented in \Cref{table:PCG1}.
+All matrices $M$ considered in both tables are randomly generated, using {\sc MATLAB}'s sprandsym function, with varying dimensions, densities, and $\kappa$ values.

-We see in \Cref{table:PCG1} that PCG takes less iterations and CPU time using the preconditioner found by \Cref{alg:GDeplustVv} compared to using the preconditioner from \cite{doi:10.1287/opre.2022.0592}.
-On average, across the 47 instances in \Cref{table:PCG1}, PCG takes approximately $436,711$ iterations using the preconditioner in \Cref{alg:GDeplustVv} while it takes $548,391$ iterations using the preconditioner from \cite{doi:10.1287/opre.2022.0592}.
-Moreover, the average CPU time for PCG to solve the system with the preconditioner for \Cref{alg:GDeplustVv} is $50.1$ seconds; while it is $62.0$ seconds for the algorithm in \cite{doi:10.1287/opre.2022.0592}.
+We see in \Cref{table:PCG1} that on average, across the 47 instances in \Cref{table:PCG1}, PCG takes approximately $442,147$ iterations using the preconditioner obtained from \Cref{alg:GDeplustVv} while it takes $549,002$ iterations using the preconditioner from \cite{doi:10.1287/opre.2022.0592}.
+Moreover, the average total CPU time (including time for both preconditioning and PCG) for \Cref{alg:GDeplustVv} is $34.0$ seconds, compared to $334.1$ seconds for the algorithm in \cite{doi:10.1287/opre.2022.0592}.
+Hence, in terms of total CPU time, \Cref{alg:GDeplustVv} is on average approximately ten times faster than the method in \cite{doi:10.1287/opre.2022.0592}.

-\Cref{table:PCG2} shows the improvement for PCG from using the preconditioner from \Cref{alg:GDeplustVv}.
-Across the $31$ instances considered, PCG on average performed $654,318$ iterations with no preconditioning while it performed $518,601$ iterations using our preconditioner.
-Not only did the number of PCG iterations go down, but the CPU time for solving the linear system also improved using our preconditioner.
-The average CPU time for PCG to solve the system using no preconditioner was $32.6$ seconds while the average CPU time for PCG to solve it using our preconditioner was $28.3$ seconds.